Freya Dooley: The song settles inside of the body it borrows

 About the artist

-Freya also shares a collaborative practice with artist Cinzia Mutigli, and their performance ‘Being Sharon’, about their lives intertwining with their favourite soap operas, was commissioned by Experimentica in 2018.
-Dooley recently received a Jerwood Visual Arts bursary and is shortlisted for the Kleinwort Hambros Emerging Artist Prize, 2019.
-Other recent solo commissions include ‘Speakable Things’, Oriel Davies, Powys, 2018; and ‘Rhythms and Disturbances’, g39, Cardiff, 2016.
+Freya also shares a collaborative practice with artist Cinzia Mutigli, and their performance ‘Being Sharon’, about their lives intertwining with their favourite soap operas, was commissioned by Chapter for Experimentica in 2018.
+Dooley recently received a Jerwood Visual Arts bursary and was shortlisted for the Kleinwort Hambros Emerging Artist Prize (2019).
+Other recent solo commissions include ‘Speakable Things’, Oriel Davies, Powys (2018); and ‘Rhythms and Disturbances’, g39, Cardiff (2016).